What are pressure injuries?

 - Try not to slide or slump across sheets in a chair or bed.
-Recliner chairs are likely to allow slipping, so do not sleep in a recliner.
+Recliner chairs are likely to allow slipping, so don't sleep in a recliner.
 Try to keep the head of a bed, a recliner chair, or a reclining wheelchair raised no more than 30 degrees.

-- Take good care of your skin
+- Take good care of your skin.

-- If you have problems with bowel or bladder control, clean the skin right away if it gets soiled or wet.
+- If you have problems with bowel or bladder control, clean your skin right away if it gets soiled or wet.
 Use a protective barrier cream, lotion, or ointment to protect your skin from wetness.
 Use pads or briefs that absorb moisture and pull it away from your skin.

 - If you have dry skin, use moisturizing cream or lotion to keep your skin from drying out and cracking.

-Make healthy choices
+- Make healthy choices.

-Talk to your doctor about pressure-relieving cushions and pads
+- Talk to your doctor about pressure-relieving cushions and pads.

 - Ask your doctor which cushions and pads might help you.
 Some products, such as doughnut-type devices, may actually cause pressure injuries or make them worse.